evan-rf/etachov.github.io/_posts/2018-01-02-sentiment-of-the-city.md

 ![](/images/2018-01-02-sentiment-change-during-speech.svg)

 The sentence-to-sentence scores are noisy so I use local regression to find positive and negative sections.
-The chart highlights a couple of interesting patterns:
+The chart above highlights a couple of interesting patterns:

 1. Speeches tend to start and end relatively positive.
 2. Many speeches have distinct negative sections, most clearly Philadelphia and Houston.